indigos33k3r/self-paced-education/README.md

 * Notable assignments:
     * Build a "Movie" class to create an online movies database
     * Come up with your own final project

-###### CS 253 - Web Development

-* Summary: A fast-paced but incredibly well-taught introduction to back-end web development with Python and Google App Engine.
-* My rating: 9/10
-* Instructor: Steve Huffman, Co-Founder of Reddit and Hipmunk
-* Prerequisites: Programming experience, preferably with Python
-* Topics covered:
-    * Getting set up with Google App Engine
-    * HTML and CSS crash course (not the focus of this class)
-    * HTTP requests and responses
-    * APIs: JSON, RSS, and XML
-    * The relationship between the client and the server
-    * Validating forms and input
-    * HTML templates with Jinja
-    * Databases (Google Datastore)
-    * Security: Cookies, Hashing, Salts, Passwords, Rainbow Tables, HTTPS, etc...
-    * Caching with memcached
-    * Scaling your web application
-* Notable assignments:
-    * A basic blog
-    * "Mini" Wikipedia

 ###### UD 617 - Intro to Hadoop and MapReduce